P. T. Barnum: Showman and promotions

 Barnum had a year of mixed success with his first variety troupe, Barnum's Grand Scientific and Musical Theater, followed by the Panic of 1837 and three years of difficult circumstances.
 He purchased Scudder's American Museum in 1841, located at Broadway and Ann Street in Manhattan.
-Renaming it Barnum's American Museum, he improved it, upgrading the building and adding exhibits.
+Barnum renamed the building to Barnum's American Museum and transformed it into a hotspot for entertainment.
+The museum became an extremely popular showplace and was New York City's most popular attraction for 23 years.

-It became a popular showplace.
 He added a lighthouse lamp that attracted attention up and down Broadway and flags along the roof's edge that attracted attention in daytime, while giant paintings of animals between the upper windows drew attention from pedestrians.
 The roof was transformed to a strolling garden with a view of the city, where Barnum launched hot-air balloon rides daily.
-A changing series of live acts and curiosities were added to the exhibits of stuffed animals, including albinos, giants, little people, jugglers, magicians, exotic women, detailed models of cities and famous battles and a menagerie of animals.
+A vast series of live acts and curiosities were exhibited at the museum, including albino performers (such as the Lucasie family), "giants", little people (such as Charles Stratton), magicians, conjoined twins (such as Chang and Eng Bunker or Millie and Christine McKoy), and exotic animals.